aaa308-aub/tv-itch50-cpp/README.md

 	for ( const auto& msg_var : vec ) {
 		if ( const auto* msg = std::get_if<SystemEvent>( &msg_var ) )
 			std::cout << to_string( msg->event_code ) << "\n";
-		// here you can add else-if statements for other message types if you want
+		// Here you can add else-if statements for other message types if you want

 		// No need to get the underlying message type for the operator<< overload below
 		// MessageVariant will dispatch accordingly at compile-time